Isoparametric functions on exotic spheres: A fundamental construction

 In differential topology, it is well known that the topology of a manifold can be analyzed by studying Morse-Bott functions on it.
 The following result is essentially due to Wang \cite{Wa87}. \begin{prop} A transnormal function $f$ on a complete connected Riemannian manifold $N$ is a Morse-Bott function.
 Moreover, the critical set $C(f)$ of $f$ coincides exactly with the focal set of $f$. \end{prop} \begin{proof} Combine Lemma 4 with Lemma 6 in \cite{Wa87}. \end{proof}

 Owning to Proposition \ref{transMorse}, it is natural to propose the following converse problem. \begin{prob} Let $f$ be a Morse-Bott function on a smooth manifold $N$.
-When does $N$ carry a Riemannian metric $g$ so that $f$ is transnormal with respect to this $g$? \end{prob} This problem motivates us to establish Theorem \ref{trans}.
-To complete a proof to Theorem \ref{trans}, we still has a long way.
+When does $N$ carry a Riemannian metric $g$ so that $f$ is transnormal with respect to this $g$? \end{prob} This problem motivates us to establish Theorem \ref{trans} below.
 Let's first investigate the topology of a Morse-Bott function whose critical set has only two components.

 \begin{prop} Let $N$ be a connected closed manifold and $f:N\rightarrow\mathbb{R}$ a Morse-Bott function so that $C(f)$ has two connected closed components, say $M_+$ and $M_-$.
 Then $N$ is diffeomorphic to the glued manifold